 The process might take some time depending on the size of your hard drive.
 Alternatively, you can run the tool by visiting This PC > Windows drive (right-click) > Properties > Tools.
 Click Check.

-4. Scan your Windows 10 PC for malware
+4. Scan your PC for malware to speed up Windows 10

 Well, this might be the most naive thing you would read in the post intended towards speeding up Windows 10 PCs.
 Malware community has existed for decades, and their fear compelled Microsoft to include an anti-virus tool in their operating system; it’s called Windows Defender.